Hazelfire/thesis/index.md

 Answering RQ2 requires going through the theorem provers and identifying the issues.
 However, ITPs are continually in development, and any issue that arises could be solved at a future date.
-As of such, we created a **living review** (See [@sec:living_review] for definition) to answer this question.
+As of such, we created a **living review** to answer this question.

+A living review is a literature review of a field that updates periodically to reflect the current state of the research.
+These reviews are often published electronically, such as to a website.
+The goal of a living review is to ensure that the review never goes stale, and can be used as a reference years to come.

+This living review is the primary output of this thesis, and although it has the word "review" in it, should not be mistaken for just another literature review.

+It differentiates itself from a normal review by updating automatically over time, being an interactive software product, and existing as a decision tool for users.

-The creation of this living review will answer RQ3, and provide descriptions of the current state of the field for ITPs.
+The creation of this living review will answer RQ3 and RQ2, and provide descriptions of the current state of the field for ITPs.

 ## Systematic Literature Review Methodology {#sec:review_methodology}
 A preliminary literature review was done in order to survey what